inadarei/draft-prefer-transclude/draft.md

 # Introduction

-"Prefer Header for HTTP" {{RFC7240}} proposes an HTTP header that can be used to indicate that particular server behaviors are preferred by the client but are not required for successful completion of the request.
+"Prefer Header for HTTP" {{RFC7240}} defines an HTTP header that can be used to indicate that particular server behaviors are preferred by the client but are not required for successful completion of the request.
 It further defines several standard Preferences, such as the "return" preference.
 The "return"